Affordability: The Details

 Who qualifies for financial aid?

-The table below shows median financial aid awards for families of first-year students in the Class of 2023 who applied for aid.
+The table below shows median financial aid awards for families of students enrolled in the 2022-23 academic year who applied for aid.

 Annual Income Range